alectramell/diamond/README.md

-# Diamond Code Downloader for Ubuntu
+# Diamond Code Translator for Ubuntu

-Diamond Code Downloader is Apollon Data Metrics Agency's way of saying THANKYOU!
-Entering Diamond Codes result in FREE Ubuntu Apps, Browser Plugins, ADM Script Archives, and More!
-Just follow the steps below to begin redeeming Diamond Codes!
+Diamond Code Translator is Apollon Data Metrics Agency's way of comunication with for those of you who have what it takes to crack codes!
+Entering Diamond Codes result in resource links, agency jobs, ADM Script Archives, and More!
+Just follow the steps below to begin Translating Diamond Codes!

 (1) Download..